 Currently, the gaming industry is on a precipice.
 In 2020, it is expected to generate $128.5bn of revenue.
 With such a rate of growth, it seems inevitable that breakthroughs will come, and blockchain technology offers innovative solutions to problems with long histories.
 In the coming years, players could convert a five-year collection of in-game purchases to new items in new games, increasing the value of their time and money.
 Or, maybe they could simply cash out and benefit from the new liquidity of the gaming marketplace.
-All the while, they could do this with the utmost confidence that this is all financially secure.'With Blockchain, players could convert their collection of in-game purchases to new items in new games, or they could simply cash out and benefit from the new liquidity of the gaming marketplace.'
-Click To Tweet
+All the while, they could do this with the utmost confidence that this is all financially secure.'With Blockchain, players could convert their collection of in-game purchases to new items in new… Click To Tweet

 Is The Games Industry Ready For Blockchain?

 The major downside cited to all of this, however, is that developers simply do not like taking risks, and what else is blockchain technology to companies but a financial and existential risk?
 Game makers know that entering the space will inevitably lead them to face a lot of competition, not only with each other, but with key long-term players in the industry.
 This is important, as without support from developers, there is no way to trade those goods.